Adele E. Goldberg (she/her)

 Lab Manager

-Arielle graduated from Wellesley College, where she received her B.A. in psychology and researched young children’s relationships, both real and imaginary.
-Arielle is interested in learning, curiosity, and motivation in early childhood, and the roles that imagination and pretense play in social and cognitive development.
-When she’s not in lab, Arielle is usually playing board games, looking for new coffee shops, or begging her cat, Fideo, for affection.
+Arielle graduated from Wellesley College, where she received her B.A. in psychology and taught preschool.
+Arielle is interested in learning, curiosity, and motivation in early childhood, and the roles that adults play in shaping children’s enthusiasm about learning.
+Outside of lab, Arielle is usually playing elaborate board games, looking for new coffee shops, or begging her cat Fideo for affection.

 nicole cuneo (she/her)